 Table Cricket is a sport played in schools across the country, culminating each year with a National Final at Lord’s, the ‘Home of Cricket’ through the work of The Lord’s Taverners.
-Further development of the game has come through CP Sport’s National Table Cricket Community League Inclusive Sport Fund project, rolling out the game to a wider audience and ages at recreational level, with local county and regional heats and the National Finals Competition.
+Further development of the game has come through Cerebral Palsy Sport ’s National Table Cricket Community League Inclusive Sport Fund project, rolling out the game to a wider audience and ages at recreational level, with local county and regional heats and the National Finals Competition.

 Table cricket is played in schools, residential care homes, day centres and more, right across the country.

-In 2013, CP Sport were successful in securing financial support from the Sport England Inclusive Sport Fund to develop a CP Sport National Table Cricket Community League.
-The project is a three-year development programme to increase participation by people with cerebral palsy and other physical disabilities to enjoy the game of Table Cricket.
-The target by year three is to have 32 different county leagues by the end of year 3.
+In 2013, Cerebral Palsy Sport were successful in securing financial support from the Sport England Inclusive Sport Fund to develop a Cerebral Palsy Sport National Table Cricket Community League.
+The project was a three-year development programme to increase participation by people with cerebral palsy and other physical disabilities to enjoy the game of Table Cricket and achieved 32 different county leagues by the end of year 3.